The First Paintings of Another World

 by an artist who was actually there

-As the Lunar Module Pilot of Apollo 12, Alan Bean was the fourth man to set foot on the moon.
-He explored the beautifully desolate landscape of the Ocean of Storms and later, as commander of Skylab Mission II, Alan spent 59 days in orbit around our fragile, blue-and-white Earth.
+I was the Lunar Module Pilot of Apollo 12 and the fourth man to set foot on the moon.
+I explored the beautifully desolate landscape of the Ocean of Storms and later, as commander of Skylab 3 (Skylab Mission II), I spent 59 days in orbit around our fragile, blue-and-white Earth.

-Alan had been painting earthbound subjects for many years by the time he began training to pilot the space shuttle, but his fellow astronauts convinced him to paint his experiences on the moon.
+I had been painting earthbound subjects for many years by the time I returned from Apollo 12 and Skylab 3 missions, but my fellow astronauts convinced me to paint my experiences on the moon.

 “You can create the very first paintings in all of history of a place other than our own planet,” they said.
 “Your paintings will forever be the first paintings of the many other worlds humans will visit as the centuries unfold.”

-Because of this unprecedented opportunity and challenge, Alan resigned from NASA in 1981 to devote all of his time and energy to painting.
+Because of this unprecedented opportunity and challenge, I resigned from NASA in 1981 to devote all of my time and energy to painting, celebrating the great exploration that was Apollo.

-Over the years, Alan's art has evolved into a mixture of painting and sculpture, textured with lunar tools, sprinkled with bits of Apollo spacecraft and a touch of moon dust.
-You can see many of Alan Bean's paintings on this site and read more about the space-age techniques and materials used in his work.
+Over the years, my art has evolved into a mixture of painting and sculpture, textured with my lunar tools, sprinkled with bits of our Apollo 12 spacecraft and a touch of moondust from the Ocean of Storms.
+You can see many of my paintings on this site and read more about the space-age techniques and materials I use in my work.